12 Fascinating Stories about Adult Communication Disorders

 By Claudia L. Osborn

 “One summer evening in 1988, a young physician out for a bicycle ride without a helmet was hit by a careless driver and sustained a devastating brain injury.
-This autobiographical account ‘from the inside looking out’ details that physician’s experience from the moment of impact through her remarkable comeback to resumption of teaching and research responsibilities.
+This autobiographical account ‘from the inside looking out’ details the physician’s experience from the moment of impact through her remarkable comeback to the resumption of teaching and research responsibilities.
 Her story shows the effect of a severe head injury on behavior and personality.
 This inspiring documentation will assist patients, families, and friends enduring the same difficulties and help health professionals understand and train their patients in the difficult rehabilitation process.” – Library Journal

 By Lisa Genova

 “First-person narrator Sarah Nickerson is a 37-year-old, overachieving multitasker with a Harvard MBA and a demanding job as vice president of human relations at a Boston consulting firm.
 Then there’s a car accident on a rainy November morning, and a traumatic brain injury leaves Sarah with ‘left neglect,’ a lack of awareness of anything to her left, including the left side of her own body.
 As Sarah’s struggles parallel those of her 7-year-old son, Charlie, just diagnosed with ADHD, there is healing of body, mind, and mother-daughter relationship and acceptance that ‘normal is overrated.’
 Neuroscientist Genova once again personalizes an actual disabling brain condition to create irresistibly readable and moving fiction.” – Booklist

 What exactly is left neglect?
 Read our popular article detailing the condition, assessment, and treatment.